 - embroidered lace linen table runner – I still have that and use it for photo shoots.

 Now check out what my other blogging buddies did for their thrift store makeover projects!

-Hope you enjoyed seeing what I did with my Avon collectibles.
+I hope you enjoyed seeing what I did with my Avon collectibles.
 Leave a comment and let me know if you’re a collector.
 Thanks for reading!!!
 (Originally published on May 25, 2017.)

 ‘Til the next project,